 If you want to do more than just write in your travel journal, then there are many ways to make it special and personalized!

-These unique travel journal ideas are meant to get you thinking about how to make your love for travel or the travels themselves to come alive!
+These unique travel journal ideas are meant to get you thinking about how to make your love for travel or the travels themselves come alive.

+Look for inspiration everywhere.
 Maybe you have a ton of extra coins lying around from your trip to Italy.
 Or you saved those flowers you picked near the coast of France and they are now dried.
-These can all be little tools used to bring your travel memories back to life in your journal!
+These can all be accessories used to bring your travel memories back to life in your journal!

 The first travel journal idea is to add a photo pocket to the back or front of your journal.
 This is a super simple way to create a little storage of your photos without having to spend time doing a complete album!